Handling False Alarms

 IP Address/Range/Group

-This parameter is mandatory when you select New rule for Add to.
+Add an IP address, IP address range, or address group.
+This parameter is mandatory only when you select New rule for Add to.

 Protective Action

-Block: Select Block if you want to blacklist an IP address or IP address range.
+• Block: Select Block if you want to black the IP address or IP address range you configure previously.

-Allow: Select Allow if you want to whitelist an IP address or IP address range.
+• Allow: Select Allow if you want to allow the IP address or IP address range you configure previously.

-Log only: Select Log only if you want to observe an IP address or IP address range.
+• Log only: Select Log only if you want to observe the traffic from the IP address or IP address range you configure previously.

 Known Attack Source

-If you select Block for Protective Action, you can select a blocking type of a known attack source rule.
-WAF will block requests matching the configured IP address, Cookie, or Params for a length of time configured as part of the rule.
+If you select Block for Protective Action, you can configure a known attack source rule.
+Then, WAF blocks the requests matching the configured IP, Cookie, or Params for a period configured by the known attack source rule.
+For details about know attack source rules, see Configuring a Known Attack Source Rule to Block Specific Visitors for a Specified Duration.

 Rule Description

-A false alarm will be deleted within about a minute after the handling configuration is done.
-It will no longer be displayed in the attack event details list.
-You can refresh the browser cache and access the page for which the global whitelist rule is configured again to check whether the configuration is successful.
+It takes about one minute for the operation works.
+Handled false alarms will no longer be displayed in the event list.
+You can refresh the browser cache, access the page for which the global whitelist rule is configured, and check whether the configuration is successful.